pulumi/docs/content/blog/free-resources-for-cloud-engineering/index.md

 ## Google Cloud

-Google Cloud has over 20 free services with monthly limits and provides a $300 credit with a new account.
+Google Cloud has a [free tier](https://cloud.google.com/free) with over 20 free services with monthly limits and provides a $300 credit with a new account.
 Services offered by Google Cloud run on the same infrastructure as their public services.
-A complete listing of services available on the free tier is [available here](https://cloud.google.com/free).
+The complete listing of services available on the free tier is [available](https://cloud.google.com/free).

 [**Google Compute Engine**](https://cloud.google.com/compute): Compute Engine provides predefined virtual machine configurations ranging from small general purpose instances to large memory-optimized or fast compute-optimized instances with up to 60 vCPUs.
 You can create a virtual machine that best fits your workloads.